 Health Quality Ontario is currently reviewing Non-Invasive Prenatal Testing (NIPT).
 The purpose is to understand whether this screening test should be more broadly funded in Ontario.
 An important part of this review is to make sure patient and caregiver perspectives and experiences are taken into account.

 If you are interested in participating in this survey, please click on the link below.

 The Prenatal Screening Program has recently taken over this website.
 A lot has changed in prenatal screening in the past years and we are currently working to update this website to reflect those changes.

 Announcing 3 new Task Forces for BORN’s Prenatal Screening Program (please select the committee to view its Terms of Reference):

 • Data and Quality Assurance Task Force

 • Education Task Force

-If you are interested in participating on one of these groups, please respond to our Call for Nominations /Expressions of Interest.
+At this time, Calls for Expression of Interest are closed.
+If you are interested in participating on one of these groups, please contact us at firstname.lastname@example.org